 The Beck Anxiety Inventory (BAI)

-Designed by Aaron T. Beck, the Beck Anxiety Inventory is a 21-question multiple-choice self-report inventory introduced in 1990.
+Aaron T. Beck designed the Beck Anxiety Inventory, a 21-question multiple-choice self-report inventory introduced in 1990.
 It’s primarily used to measure the severity of an individual’s anxiety.
 The questions touch on various symptoms of anxiety, both physiological and cognitive.

 The Holmes And Rahe Stress Scale

 Developed in the late 1960s by psychiatrists Thomas Holmes and Richard Rahe, the Holmes and Rahe Stress Scale is a tool to identify major stressful life events.
-It consists of 43 events, each of which comes with a specific score.
+It consists of 43 events, each with a specific score.

 Users are supposed to indicate which events they have experienced over the past year, and the scores are tallied to give a cumulative stress score.
 This score can then predict the likelihood of the respondent experiencing a major health breakdown in the subsequent years.